sfhansen/mse246_project/reports/final_report.md

 And we can see that the contribution of any observation to the likelihood function will not be dependent on $h_0(t)$. $\square$

-#### Additional Modifications to the Data
+###Modifications to the Data

 Roughly 95% of loans in the training data set had a term of 20 years.
 We decided that considering loans with the same term was more appropriate for this analysis (84,949 loans).
 Within the training data, about 86\% of loans were right censored (term did not expire in window, and did not default), about 7\% of loans were paid off (term expired in window), and about 7% of loans defaulted within the window (figure 1).

 ![Loans in training data by status](final_report_files/figure-html/distribution-1.png)